 Lugging around heavy photo albums and sifting through mountains of printed photographs to find a photo of your family is a thing of the past.
 Nowadays, you can get a digital photo frame that can organize your photos and display them on a daily basis.
 There are certain albums that let you share photos instantly via email or an app on your smartphone.
 It is even possible to use a photo scanner to scan in old pictures so they are all stored together and in one place digitally.

-Getting a digital photo frame can help you or your loved one keep updated pictures of family and friends on hand, while also allowing you to relive memories of your life from wherever in your home.
+Getting a digital photo frame can help you or your loved one keep updated pictures of family and friends on hand.
+It also allows you to relive memories of your life from wherever in your home.

 Use technology to your advantage with task automation

 Now is the age of the “smart home,” or living space that is full of wirelessly connected gadgets that do tasks for you.
 There are many different tasks in the home that can be automated by technology.
-Devices with task automation are a great example of technology older adults can use to their advantage, making your day-to-day just a bit easier.
+Devices with task automation are a great example of technology older adults can use to their advantage.
+It makes your day-to-day just a bit easier.
 Some examples of things you can do with task automation are:

 - Utilizing smart lighting that can be controlled with your phone or voice.
 Many of these allow you to control the times of the day the lights turn on and off automatically.

-- Incorporating voice-activated devices, such as Alexa or Google Home, that can set timers, make lists, send texts or more so that you don’t have to stop to find a pen and paper.
+- Incorporating voice-activated devices, such as Alexa or Google Home, to help you set timers, make lists, send texts or more so that you don’t have to stop to find a pen and paper.

 - Using a robotic vacuum cleaner to prevent you from having to bend over and sweep, or lug around a heavy vacuum.